theosanderson/taxonium/docs/component.md

 ## In an Angular project

 Taxonium can be integrated into Angular applications using a React wrapper directive.
-This approach allows you to embed the React-based Taxonium component seamlessly within your Angular templates.

 ### Install Dependencies